jflamy/owlcms4/docs/Fly.md

 If you do not have an account, create one.
 Running owlcms requires an account, but you will not actually get billed because the fees are lower than their minimum

 If there is a "use the Web CLI" button, click it, otherwise type https://fly.io/terminal in your browser address bar yourself.
+Advanced users may prefer to install the `flyctl` command on their own machine.
+If so see, the [Notes](#advanced-user-notes) at the bottom of this page.

 ### Install owlcms